-Andrei Kirilenko is the Director of the Centre for Global Finance and Technology, a Senior Research Fellow at the Brevan Howard Centre for Financial Analysis, and Visiting Professor of Finance at the Imperial College Business School.
+Andrei Kirilenko is the Director of the Centre for Global Finance and Technology at the Imperial College Business School.

 Prior to joining Imperial in August 2015, he was Professor of the Practice of Finance at the MIT Sloan School of Management and Co-Director of the MIT Center for Finance and Policy.
 Professor Kirilenko's work focuses on the intersection of finance, technology and regulation.
-He is a recognized world expert on high frequency and algorithmic trading.
+He is a recognized world expert on technology in markets, including algorithmic and high frequency trading.
 He is also an intellectual leader on the principles of regulation of automated financial markets.

 Before MIT Sloan, Professor Kirilenko served as Chief Economist of the U.S. Commodity Futures Trading Commission (CFTC) between December 2010 and December 2012.
 In his capacity as Chief Economist, Kirilenko has been instrumental in using modern analytical tools and methods to improve the Commission's ability to develop and enforce an effective regulatory regime in automated financial markets.
 In 2010, Kirilenko was the recipient of the CFTC Chairman's Award for Excellence (highest honor).